masc-ucsc/docs/docs/pyrope/04-variables.md

 [lg: explicit lgraph name](04b-attributes.md#lg-explicit-lgraph-name).

-**Debug is exempt from visibility.** Debug statements (`assert`, `test`, `puts`, monitors) can observe any variable read-only through `sigref`/`regref`.
+**Debug is exempt from visibility.** Debug statements (`assert`, `test`, `puts`, monitors) can observe any storage cell read-only through `sigref`, and a `test` block can additionally drive one through `regref`.
 Visibility restricts `import` only; nothing can be hidden from verification.
-There is no
+There is no `private` attribute.
-`private` attribute.

 For tuple fields, a leading underscore (`_field`) marks the entry as